guillaumecherel/exmodelo-abc/eXModeloModuleABC.md

 Uncertainty is a valuable information when making scientific statements.
 It helps us avoid making misleading claims, for example, when estimating parameter values or forecasting.
 For example, when estimating a parameter like `humanInformProbability` that takes values between 0 and 1, we can convey the degree of uncertainty by giving an interval of values within which we believe the value lies.
 To say that it lies between 0.5 and 0.6 is very different from saying it lies between 0.2 and 0.9.
 We are not likely to draw the same conclusions nor to take the same decisions based on one or the other.

 Calibrating a model using ABC allows us to be explicit about how uncertain or confident we are about our conclusions.
 It estimates a probability distribution describing the belief in the different parameter values to fit the data.
 Before observing any data, we may or may not already have some ideas about which parameter values are more likely than others.
 Data can contradict or confirm them.
-This is the general scheme of approximate Bayesinan computation (ABC), and more generally Bayesian inference: state initial beliefs about parameter values and update them with data and a model.
+This is the general scheme of approximate Bayesian computation (ABC), and more generally Bayesian inference: state initial beliefs about parameter values and update them with data and a model.